Everything You Ever Wanted To Know About Asset Allocation

 Another factor is the tax consequences of your investment activities.
 How you manage your portfolio, the types of investment, and the nature of the account (i.e., taxable versus tax-sheltered) could have an impact on your investment performance.

-- Put bonds and high-dividend yielding investments in tax-sheltered account
+- Put bonds and high-dividend yielding investments in a tax-sheltered account

-- Minimize buy/sell to reduce capital gains tax liabilities
+- Minimize Buy and Sell activities to reduce capital gains tax liabilities

 - Beginners’ Guide to Asset Allocation, Diversification, and Rebalancing at U.S. SEC